 Saint Paul City Council meetings are held on Wednesday afternoons at 3:30 p.m. in the City Council chambers on the third floor at City Hall.
+Public hearings are conducted on the 1st and 3rd Wednesday of each month.
+At the 3:30 p.m. portion of the Council meeting, only Budget Amendment resolutions may be heard.
+All other public hearing items are heard at the 5:30 p.m. portion of the Council meeting.
 The public is welcome to attend the meetings in person.
 Council meetings are not held on the fifth week of the month.
-Meetings are also cablecast live on Channel 18 and repeated various times during the week.
-A copy of agendas and meeting minutes are posted on our website at www.ci.stpaul.mn.us/council.
-Council meetings are not held on the fifth week of the month.
+Meetings are also telecast live on cable TV and the City's website.
+On Comcast, you can watch the meetings on Channels 18 and 859.
+City Council meeting agendas, minutes and videos are posted at stpaul.legistar.com/Calendar.aspx.